Post Updated on

 This can be best explained as the inadequacy of bees will lead to less pollination.
 As a result, most of the food, which is dependent on them to grow, will not be able to survive as a result we have to live without them.
 In short, the inadequacy of bees has a real impact on our food supply directly.

 According to research, 42 percent of colonies collapsed in the United States in 2015.

-- Aconite: Aconite starts blooming, in the beginning, the year that is in the months of January and February.
+- Aconite : Aconite starts blooming in the beginning of the year that is in the months of January and February.
 These plants can tolerate temperature even if it is -20 degrees.
-It consists of a bright, buttercup like flowers and bears green leaves which help in attracting bees immediately.
+It consists of a bright, buttercup like flowers and bears green leaves which help to attract bees.

 - Rosemary: Vacations Rosemary, an evergreen perennial herb blossoms in the month of November- December as well as March- April.
 It is a woody plant with a needle like leaves that attracts bees from far and wide.
 The main disadvantage with them is they can sometimes be short lived.

-- Lung wort: While With blue, pink flowers Lungwort blossoms in late winters that are in the months from March to May.
-They prove to be the best habitat for bees and make them comfortable when they sit on them to pollinate.
+- Lung wort: White With blue, pink flowers Lungwort blossoms in late winters that are in the months from March to May.
+They prove to be popular with bees.

 - Heather: Grows in the month of September to May, Heather is a native evergreen shrub.
 The bees automatically turn towards this plant and make it their habitat.